Employer of Record

 • Sick Leave:

-• Employees can receive 80% of their salary for up to 33 days of illness per year (or 14 days for employees over 50).
+• Employees can receive 80% of their salary for up to 33 days of illness per year, or 14 days for employees over 50, after which sickness allowance may apply under the general rules.

 • Pregnant employees receive 100% of salary during sickness leave.